 Before we get into the theory, let’s break down the acronym.
 PID stands for “proportional-integral-derivative.”
 You probably learned these terms in calculus at some point.
 But we won’t dig in on how to tune a PID controller here, so no calculation needed.

 PID control is a closed-loop control method, which means you get feedback from your system on whether the variable is in its set or reference value.
-If you want to learn more about this and control systems in general, then check out this article.
+If you want to learn more about this and control theory in general, check out this article.

-Let’s say it’s a hot day in Berlin.
-Hang on.
-Not believable.
-Let’s say it’s cold and rainy today.
-You get to work before everyone else, and the temperature in the office sits at a chilly 10 degrees Celsius, so you set the heater to 18.
+Let’s say it’s a cold day and you get to work before everyone else.
+The temperature in the office sits at a chilly 10 degrees Celsius, so you set the heater to 18.
 The heater controller realizes that it has an error of 8 degrees between the PV, the current room temperature, and the reference value, the temperature you set.
 It must now warm the room until this error reaches zero, bringing the room temperature to 18 degrees.
 To do so, it uses an equation with three components – proportional, integral, and derivative.

 How does a PID controller work?